JSainsburyPLC/ui-dev-proxy/README.md

 ### Release

-Releases are managed using [goreleaser](https://github.com/goreleaser/goreleaser).
+Releases are managed using goreleaser.
+Download a binary from a release [here](https://github.com/goreleaser/goreleaser/releases) and ensure it is on your PATH:

 To release:
 -	Tag the commit you want to release, e.g. `git tag v0.1.1`